Blog

 Where this broke: healthcare hierarchy

-• A customer support agent softens their tone to reduce social distance
+• support agents soften tone to reduce distance

 When our AI used a single persona everywhere, it violated how humans encode hierarchy through speech.
 CAT research consistently shows that failing to adapt vocal style to social role leads to worse interpersonal outcomes — even when the message is correct.